seqeralabs/tower-cli/USAGE.md

     https://tower.nf/user/abhinav/watch/2XDXxX0vCX8xhx
 ```

 > **NOTE**: Platform CLI users are bound to the same user permissions that apply in the platform UI.
-Launchpad users can launch pre-configured pipelines in the workspaces they have access to, but they cannot add or run new pipelines.
+Launch users can launch pre-configured pipelines in the workspaces they have access to, but they cannot add or run new pipelines.

 In the above command: